 #1 Virgil van Dijk

-The beast, the myth, the legend, there are so many superlatives to describe Virgil van Dijk’s career at Liverpool, but none is sufficient to illustrate his significance to this team.
+The beast, the myth, the legend – there are so many superlatives to describe Virgil van Dijk’s career at Liverpool, but none are sufficient to illustrate his significance to this team.

 One of the best centre-half in history has turned the Reds’ fortunes around from the moment he graced the Anfield pitch in January 2018, showing why the Merseysiders made him the most expensive defender at the time.